-- LOMA LINDA UNIVERSITY.
-Loma Linda, California.
-Also see La Sierra College. - 1905 Property purchased at Loma Linda (May 26).
-School of Nursing established (hospital course) (October). - 1906 Loma Linda College of Evangelists opened (September 20).

-Received California State charter (October 4). - 1907 First School of Nursing graduation. - 1909 College of Medical Evangelists received State of California charter authorizing granting of academic and professional degrees in liberal arts and sciences, dentistry and medicine (December 13). - College and Sanitarium consolidated under one institutional organization and received California State charter (May).
-School of Nursing incorporated into College of Medical Evangelists. - 1913 Affiliated with Los Angeles County General Hospital. - 1914 First Doctor of Medicine degrees granted.
+- 1905 Property purchased at Loma Linda (May 26).
+Cost: \$38,900.
+School of Nursing opened (hospital course) (November). - 1906 Loma Linda College of Evangelists opened (September 20).
+Received California State charter and classes began (Oct.
+4). - 1907 First School of Nursing graduation. - 1909 College of Medical Evangelists received State of California charter authorizing granting of academic and professional degrees in liberal arts and sciences, dentistry and medicine (December 9,13). - 1910 College and Sanitarium consolidated under one institutional organization and received California State charter (May).
+School of Nursing incorporated into College of Medical Evangelists.